shiyishen3447/shiyishen3447/content/post/simple-naive-bayes/simple-naive-bayes.md

 categories: []
 date: "2019-02-05T00:00:00Z"
 lastMod: "2019-09-05T00:00:00Z"
-featured: false
+featured: true
 draft: false

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: ""
+  caption: featured.png
-  focal_point: ""
+  focal_point: Smart

 # Projects (optional).
 #   Associate this post with one or more of your projects.